aaalgieee/aaalgieee/README.md

 ###

-<p align="left">My name is Gab or Al (I'll leave that to you) and I'm a Full-Stack Developer from bustling forest City of Davao, Philippines</p>
+<p align="left">My name is Gab or Al (I'll leave that to you) and I'm a iOS Developer from bustling forest City of Davao, Philippines</p>

 ###